polyvision/ERLT_PE_DRIVER/readme.md

 The webdriver is fully written in NodeJS & VueJS for the frontend.
 Installation is done via checking out this repository.

+PocketEdition firmware requirement: 2.1.3 or higher

 Then enter the following commands in the directory

     npm install
     npm start

+Now go to http://localhost:3000 with your browser.
+Be sure to change localhost to the corresponding IP if you are running the software in a WIFI.

 Be sure that you have nodejs installed!